vralle/webpack-html-bundler-starter-templates/projects/bootstrap/README.md

 The build process is configured in `webpack.config.mjs` with the following key features:

-- CSS/JS/HTML minification in production
+- JS/CSS/HTML minification in production
 - Source maps in development
 - Integrity hash generation
-- SVG optimization with SVGO
+- Preload tags generation

 ### JavaScript Processing

-- JavaScript compilation using Babel
+- Compilation using Babel
-- Code minification with Terser
+- Minification with Terser

 ### Style Processing

-- SCSS compilation using sass-embedded
+- SCSS compilation using `sass-embedded`
-- PostCSS/autoprefixer processing in production
+- PostCSS + autoprefixer processing in production
-- CSS minification with clean-css
+- Minification with CleanCss

 ### Asset Handling

+- SVG optimization with SVGO
 - SVG files under 3KB are automatically converted to data URIs
+- Processing binary images with `sharp`
 - Font files are not embedded by default
 - Asset paths maintain their directory structure in the output

 ### Build Output

-Production builds are generated in the `dist` directory by default.
+Production builds are generated in `dist` directory by default.

+## Browser Support

+Browser targeting for CSS is configured in `.browserslistrc` (workspace-wide by default).

+Browser targeting for JS is configured in `.babelrc.mjs` (workspace-wide by default).

 ## License